Colleges by Location

 This school has an official test-optional admission policy but makes use of SAT, SAT Subject Tests, ACT, or other standardized test scores in admission decisions for the candidates who choose to submit them.

-The most recent reported freshman retention rate for Sauk Valley Community College is 58.7%.
+According to the latest information, the freshman retention rate for Sauk Valley Community College is 58.7%.

 Contact Information